Students for the Exploration and Development of Space: SEDS-Canada

 SEDS-Canada is a federally incorporated not-for-profit organization based in Toronto, Canada, whose mandate is to advocate for the exploration and development of space through non-partisan political advocacy, conferences, student competitions, and chapter grants.
 The organization was initiated in early 1981 by entrepreneur Bob Richards, and it was re-established in 2014 by a group of students from the University of Toronto and the University of Western Ontario, after several years of inactivity.
 SEDS-Canada currently has eleven university chapters operating across the country.

+SEDS-Italy

+SEDS Italy (Italian: SEDS Italia) is the Italian student network associated with Students for the Exploration and Development of Space (SEDS).
+It was founded in 2021.
+The organization lists university delegations in Italy, including at Bocconi University, LUISS Guido Carli, Sapienza University of Rome, Polytechnic University of Bari, Politecnico di Milano, University of Eastern Piedmont, Polytechnic University of Turin, and the University of Naples Federico II.
+University communications have described local university groups as delegations of SEDS Italy, and the organization has been listed among participants in Italian aerospace-related events.
+SEDS Italy has also appeared as an affiliation in International Astronautical Federation conference materials, including the International Astronautical Congress.
+SEDS Italy organizes the annual SEDS Italy Space Conference (SISC); the 2025 edition took place at the Politecnico di Bari.

 SEDS-Turkey

 Space Exploration and Development of Space Turkey, founded in March 2017 by Hadican Çatak at Hacettepe University, is the first and only national space, and entrepreneurial organization with its 350+ active members and branches in 8 universities as of January 2019.

 SEDS TR's goal is to gather all interested undergraduates, master's degree students, and doctoral students and to carry out tasks that help them improve their career prospects in their field of activity by establishing a common working platform.

 In order to reach this goal, SEDS TR has been working on engineering projects, organizing events and extending its area of effect by founding SEDS organizations in universities throughout Turkey and in respect to this, SEDS is trying to make operations and work done mentioned above accessible to every other student in Turkey.